netanelreese/libretax-environment/pkg/README.md

 2. Add the scripts to the source dir.
 3. Create the spec file with proper convention (refer to existing spec files for guidance).
 4. Create a README with a description and usage.
+5. In the pkg README, add an entry under [packages](#packages), link it to the package root directory, and add a short description for the package (italicize the description).
-5. Add the package to the proper kickstart.
+6. Add the package to the proper kickstart.

 #### Package Editing
 1. Make the desired source changes.